Powered by SchoolDash

 Disadvantaged pupils: Below average.
 Progress in writing is about average.

 Progress: Below average.
-Progress in maths is below average, in reading it is poor and in writing it is about average.
+Progress in maths is poor, in reading it is poor and in writing it is about average.
 (This takes into account pupils' prior performance.
 For actual grades, see Attainment.)

 Finances: Poor.
 This is because the school budget has been in deficit